Do you have 1,000 things to get done every day?

 When you get answers to those questions, it can help inform you about whether or not you need to be there — and also give you stronger reasons for turning down the invitation.

-6. Give junior people an opportunity to contribute
+6. Give other people an opportunity to contribute

 If you are a manager, much of your day is taken up with interruptions from people who need your help.
 And while helping the people on your team succeed is one of the most important parts of your job, it does not always have to be you who jumps in to save the day.